Snake shot: Uses

-Snake shot is generally used for shooting at snakes, rodents, birds, and other pests at very close ranges and is also used as foraging ammunition by hikers, backpackers, and campers.
+Snake shot is generally used for shooting at snakes, rodents, birds, and other pests at very close ranges.
+It is also used as foraging ammunition by hikers, backpackers, and campers.
 Snake shot is ideally suited for use in derringers and revolvers (especially "kit guns"), chambered for .22 Long Rifle, .38 Special, or .357 Magnum.
 Snake shot may not cycle reliably in semi-automatic pistols.

-Shot shells have also been historically issued to soldiers, to be used in standard issue rifles and handguns.
+Shot shells have also been historically issued to soldiers to be used in standard-issue rifles and handguns.

 The .45-70 "forager" round, which contained a thin wooden bullet filled with birdshot, was intended for hunting small game to supplement the soldiers' rations.
 This round in effect made the .45-70 rifle into a small gauge shotgun, capable of killing rabbits, ducks, and other similar game animals.

 During World War II, the United States military developed both the .45 ACP M12 and M15 shot shells cartridges.
 They were issued to pilots, to be used as foraging ammunition in the event that they were either shot down or forced to land in known or unknown territory.
 The M15 cartridges were loaded with 118 pellets of No. 7 1/2 birdshot.
 The boxes were marked "For use in hunting small game effective range 25 ft".
 While they were best used in the M1917 revolvers, the M15 cartridge would actually cycle the semi-automatic M1911 pistol's slide.
 The current CCI .45 ACP shotshell cartridge is virtually identical to these rounds.